mykle1/MMM-EARTH/README.md

 A MagicMirror module to display the Earth as it rotates.

 ## What you see and how you see it.

-NASA's EPIC camera, aboard NOAA's DSCOVR satellite.
-NASA's Earth Polychromatic Imaging Camera (EPIC) instrument provides daily, full disc imagery of the Earth and captures unique perspectives of certain astronomical events such as lunar transits using a 2048x2048 pixel CCD (Charge Coupled Device) detector coupled to a 30-cm aperture Cassegrain telescope.
+NASA's Earth Polychromatic Imaging Camera (EPIC), aboard NOAA's DSCOVR satellite, provides daily, full disc imagery of the Earth and captures unique perspectives of certain astronomical events, such as lunar transits.
+EPIC uses a 2048x2048 pixel CCD detector coupled to a 30-cm aperture Cassegrain telescope.